Pika15959/Final-Fantasy-10---.SMD-to-.FFA-.MGRP-file-converter/README.md

 2) You need Blender Source Tools Addon to import and export .smd models and animations.
 (Though I may work on ways to do this with other more common file formats e.g. FBX or .DAE files in the future)

+Special thanks to Pfedak who found the final piece of the puzzle that was stalling me on this for the past few months!